angelusualle/machine-learning/classification/README.md

 This is also known as sensitivity.
 A pitfall here would be similar to accuracy, where you could have great recall by classifying the dominant class.

 ### F1 Score
-So precision and recall tend to be two aspects of performance (sensitivity and specificity), they can be combined into an F1 Score (harmonic mean of precision and recall):
+Because Precision and Recall represent two competing aspects of performance, they can be combined into an F1 Score (the harmonic mean of precision and recall):

 $$
 \text{F}_{1 k} = \frac{2 \cdot \text{Precision}_k \cdot \text{Recall}_k}{\text{Precision}_k + \text{Recall}_k}